 - Feel painful.

-Caring for Irritated Skin
+Caring for irritated skin

-Many people use ostomy powders and skin prep wipes in ways that they shouldn’t.
-Ostomy powders and skin prep wipes don’t help with all types of skin irritation.
-If you don’t use them correctly, they can make skin irritation worse and lead to long term skin damage.
-Follow the guidelines below before using ostomy powders or skin prep wipes on your irritated skin.
-If you’re not sure if you should be using them, ask your WOC nurse.
+Many people use ostomy powders and skin prep wipes in ways that they should not.
+Ostomy powders and skin prep wipes do not help with all types of skin irritation.
+If you do not use them the right way, they can make skin irritation worse and lead to long-term skin damage.

 You can buy a thin hydrocolloid sheet and liquid skin protectant at your local pharmacy or online.
-If you don’t have a thin hydrocolloid sheet or skin protectant, you can cut an elastic barrier strip and put it over the irritated skin.
+If you do not have them, cut an elastic barrier strip and put it over your irritated skin.

-If your skin is itchy but looks normal and doesn’t have any opening or breaks
+If your skin is itchy, but looks normal and does not have any openings or breaks

 If your skin is red, weepy (wet or moist), itchy, and has openings or breaks